edigitalresearch/ansible-role-bind/README.md

 The role will create the forward zone `example.co.uk` with one A record `web.example.co.uk` pointing to 172.16.10.13 in this case.
 It will also create the reverse zones so both servers can answer reverse lookups.

-DNS forwarders can be created to forward queries to other DNS services and discovery tools
+DNS forwarders can be created to forward queries to other DNS services and discovery tools.
+There are two types of forwarders

+* `forwarders` - Forwards a specific DNS name to a NS server
+* `root_forwarders` - Forwards all queries to a given NS

 ## Handlers